SikiPriki/Api_Expressions/README.md

 ## URL
 The plain localhost URL will show text "Hello Flask" in the browser, to show that the applicaion is working.
 When writing URL/face/all then one gets all the data that is stored in this API.
-To get a secifict expression one has to write after the basic (localhost) URL: face?name=smile.
+To get a secifict expression one has to write URL/face?name=smile.
 Instead of smile one could use whatever other name that the API data has.